 Where a taxpayer makes a genuine Expression of Doubt and it is subsequently found that the view taken by the taxpayer was incorrect, the taxpayer will nevertheless be regarded as having made a full and true disclosure.
-This means that any additional tax due because of the correction of the error will be due and payable within one month of the date on which the assessment is amended3.
+This means that any additional tax due because of the correction of the error will be due and payable within one month of the date on which the assessment is amended.

-The Expression of Doubt accordingly affords protection from interest charges, in the circumstances outlined.
-This protection would not, of course, be afforded where Expressions of Doubt are made which are not genuine.4
+The Expression of Doubt accordingly affords protection from interest charges and penalties, in the circumstances outlined.
+This protection is not afforded where Expressions of Doubt are made which are not genuine.